tylerdahl123/NumberGuesser/README.md

 ## Install
 ---

- A basic we browser should be able to run it.
+ Any Basic Web Browser(Internet Explorer, Chrome etc.) will be able to run this application
 ## Contributing
 ---

- Nope.
+ No rules for contribution.
+I got the base of this code as a project from Codecademy.
 ## Usage
 ---